Maneater (video game)

 Maneater is an action role-playing game developed and published by Tripwire Interactive.
-In the game, the player assumes control of a female bull shark who must evolve and survive in an open world so she can take revenge on a fisherman who disfigured her as a pup and killed her mother.
+The player assumes control of a female bull shark who must evolve and survive in an open world so she can take revenge on a fisherman who disfigured her as a pup and killed her mother.

 Maneater was released for Windows, PlayStation 4, and Xbox One in May 2020, for Xbox Series X/S and PlayStation 5 in November, and for Nintendo Switch in May 2021.
-A downloadable content pack for the game, Truth Quest, was released in August 2021.
-Set after the main story, Truth Quest follows the shark as it travels to a mysterious experiment site and confronts a radioactive monster causing chaos around Port Clovis.
+It was a commercial success, surpassing 14 million units in sales.
+Downloadable content, Truth Quest, was released in August 2021.
+Set after the main story, it follows the shark as she travels to a mysterious experiment site and confronts a radioactive monster causing chaos around Port Clovis.